Peter Gano House

 The Peter Gano House is a historic three-story house in Avalon, California.
 It was built in 1888-1890 by Peter Gano, a civil engineer, and designed in the Queen Anne style, with a cupola.
 It was purchased by Joshua Reed Giddings in 1921, followed by John Smith in 1961.
 It has been listed on the National Register of Historic Places since September 15, 1983.
+It remains a private house.